-UPDATE: We have opened for business and have had a few customers.
+Update: We have opened for business and have had a few customers.
 Simultaneously building, etc at the same time.
 Always an endless amount of things to do here.

-My name is Blake and I am a 47 year old French and Canadian (not French Canadian ) and am married to Angie, from Colombia.
-We have a four year old daughter, as I am writing this in July 2018,and a second daughter of almost one and a half years old.
+My name is Blake and I am a 48 year old French and Canadian (not French Canadian ) and am married to Angie, from Colombia.
+We have a six year old and a three year old daughters.

 I use to be a division 2 professional basketball player in Europe who then got his MBA and was working in PR and taught in university.
 Now I am on a new chapter in life.

 Currently we are living in the north eastern part of Colombia.
 I have bought 20 acres of land on the Caribbean Sea.

 We are 1km from a village called La Punta de los Remedios, which is a two hour drive east from the city of Santa Marta.
 If looking on Google Maps, then we are 5 km east of the town of Dibulla.